The Apple of His Eye ... commentary of Psalm 74

 The congregation of thy poor has not been forgotten by the LORD.

-Those that are meek, merciful and pure of heart have the sure promises of God soon to be realized in the coming millennial kingdom of Jesus Christ.
+Those that are meek, merciful and pure of heart have the sure promises of God that will soon be realized in the coming millennial kingdom of LORD Jesus Christ.

 When Jesus was here on this planet in the first advent two thousand years ago, HE prophesied of a coming restitution of all things to this earth.

 For this promise we need to see the book of the Acts of the Apostles, chapter three, verse twenty-one:

 “Whom the heaven must receive until the times of restitution of all things, which God hath spoken by the mouth of all his holy prophets since the world began.”
 [Acts 3:21])